 After a tumultuous year, I’m making 2021 all about setting small goals rather than tangle myself into a knot over long-term, lofty ones.

-Don’t worry about how “good” you are as a writer!
-Instead, set the small goal of joining us this January for an online workshop or virtual write-in to flex your imagination and have some fun in the company of other creatives.
+Don’t worry about how “good” you are!
+Instead, set the small goal of joining us this January for an online workshop or virtual write-in.
+Allow yourself the freedom to flex your imagination in the company of other creatives.

 Sessions are on a suggested donation basis, pay what and if you can.
 All are welcome.
 Full information and registration links below.